 Ideas for Christmas presents

-You need ideas for Christmas present?
+You need ideas for Christmas presents?
 Find recommendations here:

 Another Catalan tradition is the "Tió de Nadal" or "Caga tió" ("shitting log" in Catalan), a log with two legs, a red hut and a smiling face.
 He is gently covered with a blanket and fed every day.
 On Christmas Eve, the tió "shits" little presents for kids.